jawslouis/MakePlacePlugin/README.md

 ### Saving a layout from the game
 * Make sure you are in furniture mode
 * Click on `Get Interior/Exterior Layout`
-* Check the file path
-  * Make sure the folder exists
-  * Make sure the `save.json` file is specified.
-You can use any file name you want.
-* Click on `Save`.
+* Click on `Save As`, and specify the file name.
 Done!

 ### Loading a layout into the game
 * Make sure you are in *rotate* furniture mode
-* Make sure the file path points to your layout json file.
-It should end in `.json`
-* Click on `Load`.
+* Click on `Load` and select the .json design file.
 Your layout should show up in the plugin
+* Make sure the relevant floors are checked.
+  * If in an apartment, you want to check all floors
 * Click on `Apply Interior Layout`.
 Sit back and wait for the placement to finish!

 ###